Women's Hockey Olympic Preview: Full schedule, how to watch, team rosters

 The women’s ice hockey tournament at the 2022 Winter Olympics began on February 3 and will conclude with the gold medal game on February 17 (the night of February 16 in the United States).

-The men’s tournament begins next week (February 9) and concludes with the medal games on February 20 (the night of February 19 in the U.S.).
+The men’s tournament begins February 9 and concludes with the medal games on February 20 (the night of February 19 in the U.S.).
 More details on the men’s tournament can be found here.

 Which women’s hockey teams qualified for the Winter Olympics?